-Anyone who commuted down Sydney Road last week probably noticed people crowding around a man spray-painting an old facade on the corner of Union Street.
+Anyone who commuted down Sydney Road a couple of months ago probably noticed people crowding around a man spray-painting an old facade on the corner of Union Street.
 That was Steen Jones, one of Australia’s most successful muralists.

 If you don’t know him by name, you probably know his enormous works inspired by old-school tattoo iconography.
 His two-storey rose painting towers over ACDC Lane in the CBD, while in Sydney, his “Hi From Bondi” mural watches over Bondi Beach.